TylerWisniewski/tylerwisniewski.github.io/about.md

 ---

 ## Other stuff I like to do
 snowboard, surf, read, rock climbing, and other stuff.
-Right now I'm reading God Emperor of Dune (book 4) and absolutely loving it!
+Right now I'm reading the Dune Series (book 4) and absolutely loving it!

 test: <small>(small text)</small>